eembc/energyrunner/README.md

 1. Detects compatible USB devices (115200 baud, 8N1, responds to firmware queries defined by the [EEMBC/tinyML firmware](https://github.com/eembc/testharness-ulpmark-ml)).

-2. Connects to (mounts) the hardware, initializes it, and provides *performance* or *validation* testing.
+2. Connects to (mounts) the hardware, initializes it, and provides *performance* or *validation* testing mock-up runs.

 3. Searches a directory for available stimulus files based on the DUT model query.

-4. If performance mode, runs N warmup and M measurement iterations on the first binary file located in the test input directory.
-If validation mode, run one iteration of every file in the test input directory.
+4. In performance mode, it runs N warmup and M measurement iterations on the first binary file located in the test input directory.
+In validation mode, it runs one iteration of every file in the test input directory.

 What it does NOT do: